 More laughs from the darkness.

-“Why are you dressed in this … well, frankly ridiculous costume?
-Do you think it makes you more credible as a plant whisperer if you look like a field of … what kind of plants are those?”
+“Why are you dressed in this … well, frankly, ridiculous costume?
+Do you think it makes you more credible as a plant whisperer if you’re impersonating a field of … what kind of plants are those?”

 “Caladiums.
 More commonly known as Angel Wings,” I say, trying not to quiver.

 “So, is that your logic here?
 Look like a plant to convince clients you speak their language?”
 Derision drips from his words.
 “May god help you.”

 I drop my arm, the one with the mic, and quietly say, “The plants like it.
 I dress for them.”

 “Did everyone hear what Virginia just said?”
 Power booms, scaring me a step away from him.
 He grabs my arm and pulls me back.

 A chorus of enthusiastic noes fills the air.

 “Virginia Beach is dressed to impress the plants she waters.”